osdldbt/dbt2/doc/postgresql.rst

 * `-s <c | plpgsql>` use C or pl/pgsql stored functions, where plpgsql is the default
 * `-t` use tablespaces for tables and indexes
-* `-u` the executing user is not privileged to restart the database, nor drop or create a database
+* `-u` the executing user has privileges to restart the database system, and drop and create a database

 See the usage output with the `-h` for the complete list of options.